 - obtains a total number of first preference votes which is more than one-fifth of the total of the first preference votes received by the elected candidate

 - withdraws his or her consent to nomination before 12:00 noon on the day nominations close.

-- Nomination form - not endorsed by a registered political party
+- Nomination form - independent candidate (not endorsed by a political party)

 A candidate can be nominated by:

-- six electors entitled to vote at the election in the division the candidates wished to contest; or
+- six electors entitled to vote at the election in the division the candidate wishes to contest; or

 - the registered officer of a registered political party.